amritoo/deyal-server/README.md

 # deyal-server
-A server API for deyal app
+The server application for Deyal project.